Preyash-NEU/InsightIQ/README.md

 ## 📖 About

 **InsightIQ** is a modern, AI-powered data analytics platform that allows users to:
-- 📊 Upload and manage multiple data sources (CSV, Google Sheets, APIs)
+- 📊 Upload and manage multiple data sources (CSV, Excel, Google Sheets, APIs)
 - 🤖 Ask questions about data in plain English
 - 📈 Get instant visualizations and insights
 - ⚡ Execute custom pandas code for advanced analysis